google/openhtf/docs/event_sequence.md

 ## Test error short-circuiting

-A phase raising an exception won't kill the test, but will initiate a short-circuit.
+A phase raising an exception won't kill the test, but will initiate a terminal short-circuit.
+Phases are additionally terminal if they return `htf.PhaseResult.STOP` or if they exceed their Phase timeout.

-When a phase raises an exception or returns `htf.PhaseResult.STOP`:
+If a `test_start` phase is terminal, then the executor will skip to Plug Teardown, where only the plugs initialized for `test_start` have their `teardown` functions called.

+`PhaseGroup` collections behave like contexts.
+They are entered if their `setup` phases are all non-terminal; if this happens, the `teardown` phases are guarenteed to run.  `PhaseGroup` collections can contain additional `PhaseGroup` instances.
+If a nested group has a terminal phase, the outer groups will trigger the same shortcut logic.

+For terminal phases in a `PhaseGroup`,
-* If the phase was `test_start`, then we skip to plug `tearDown`.
+* If the phase was a `PhaseGroup.setup` phase, then we skip the rest of the `PhaseGroup`.
-* If the phase wasn't `test_start`, then we skip to the teardown phase.
+* If the phase was a `PhaseGroup.main` phase, then we skip to the `PhaseGroup.teardown` phases of that `PhaseGroup`.
+* If the phase was a `PhaseGroup.teardown` phase, the rest of the `teardown` phases are run, but outer groups will trigger the shortcut logic.

-* Test outcome is ERROR for output callbacks.
+In all cases with terminal phases, the Test outcome is ERROR for output callbacks.

 NOTE: If a phase calls `os.abort()` or an equivalent to the C++ `die()` function, then the process dies and you cannot recover the results from